SyauqiFaris/To-Do-List/README.md

-A simple and modern To-Do List web application.
+# A simple and modern To-Do List web application.

+## Fetures

+- Add new tasks
+- Mark tasks as completed
+- Delete tasks